History Advocacy Day in Wisconsin

 To find your representatives or learn more about the Wisconsin State Legislature, visit legis.wisconsin.gov.

-The sixth annual History Advocacy Day in Wisconsin was held on March 22, 2023.
-At the event, 40 advocates met in-person with 73 legislative offices, including 26 state senators and 47 state representatives.
-The day was a great success and helped to secure unanimous support for the following initiatives:
+The 8th annual History Advocacy Day in Wisconsin was held on March 19, 2025.
+The day was a great success and helped to build support for local history statewide!

 Have Questions?